Standard C Library Functions¶

 void free( void* ptr )

-deallocates heap objects obtained from malloc
+free deallocates heap objects obtained from malloc or

-.
+calloc.
 This function succeeds and does nothing if passed

 the null pointer.
 Otherwise, the argument must be a live (i.e., not